SchroedingersLion/SamplingSuite2D/Readme.md

 ## Observables
 The processing of observables is governed by the `measurement.h` file.
 Currently, 4 observables are stored: The $x$-coordinate, the $y$-coordinate, the kinetic temperature, and the configurational temperature.
-The resulting output file will hold time series data for these observables, the first columns holding the iteration counts.
+The resulting output file will hold time series data for these observables, with the first column holding the iteration counts.
 In case the sampler used is ZBAOABZ, it will automatically collect the adaptive stepsize `dt` and the $\zeta$ variable and print them as the last two columns of the output file.
 Even if averaging is activated, these two variables will **never** be averaged.
 In case of multiple trajectories, they will correspond to the first trajectory.

 ### Change observables to collect